angel-721/code-school-2024-resources/backend/week-4/API-challenge.md

 Your resource must have three fields
 - Must have one string type
-- Must have one int type
+- Must have one number type
 - Can not be expense or student
 - You must use a .env file to hold your MongoDB connection
 - DO NOT INCLUDE the .env in your repo

 Step 1.2)
-Make a Model.js to hold the model of your data.
-Define a Schema the same way we have done before
+Make a model.js to hold the model of your data.
+Define a Schema the same way we have done before and export it to your index.js

 Step 2)
 Make a API with of one or more resources